sf-wdi-22-23/modules-23/w01-controlling-the-dom/d1-homework/more-basic-css.md

     - Venus Fly Trap
     - Ent

-- give all ul's a border with a width of 3 pixels, a color of plum, and a style of dotted.
+1. Give all ul elements a border.
+The border should have a width of 3 pixels, a color of plum, and a style of dotted.
 Also, give them a border radius of 5px.
-- give all li's a top border of 3 pixels, a color of seagreen, and a style of solid.
+1. Give all li elements a top border of 3 pixels, a color of seagreen, and a style of solid.

-## Conclusion (5 mins)
+## Conclusion

 CSS can be really fun or a total nightmare.
 You have to remember a few rules, but once you have them remembered, it's great to see your webpage come to life as you imagined.